-- Delay acceptance of the Phase 1 Port Acceptance Items until services special taxes are available, which could also delay the acceptance of City Acceptance Items.
+- 1) Delay acceptance of the Phase 1 Port Acceptance Items until services special taxes are available, which could also delay the acceptance of City Acceptance Items.
 Under this scenario, the Developer would continue to maintain and have liability for potentially all of the improvements and be reimbursed as a project cost earning an 18% return, with no outside date by which the maintenance costs would stop accruing return. - 2) Accept the Phase 1 Port Acceptance Items and use Port Harbor Funds as the maintenance funding source, subject to a supplemental budget appropriation.
-This option is counter to the approved structure of the project, under which no Harbor Funds are obligated, and the Port's position at project approvals that it would not have entered into the transaction without ensuring there was an ongoing funding source for maintenance. - 3) Accept the Phase 1 Port Acceptance Items and allow the Developer to perform and fund the ongoing maintenance as a project cost.
+This option is counter to the approved structure of the project, under which no Harbor Funds are obligated, and the Port's position at project approvals that it would not have entered into the transaction without ensuring there was an ongoing funding source for maintenance.

+3) Accept the Phase 1 Port Acceptance Items and allow the Developer to perform and fund the ongoing maintenance as a project cost.
 Under this approach, the Developer would maintain the Port Acceptance Items until the earliest of (1) the date services special taxes are sufficiently available; (2) two years after the Phase 2 rights-of-way are completed; (3) expiration or termination of the DDA; or (4) Port's election to terminate Developer's obligation to maintain.
-While the Developer's costs will be considered project costs subject to an 18% return, the costs will only accrue a return until the earlier of: (1) one year after issuance of a temporary certificate of occupancy for the first vertical project construction on an option parcel or (2) a to be determined date (expected to be sometime within calendar year 2028.
+While the Developer's costs will be considered project costs subject to an 18% return, the costs will only accrue a return until the earlier of: (1) one year after issuance of a temporary certificate of occupancy for the first vertical project construction on an option parcel or (2) a to be determined date (expected to be sometime within calendar year 2028) June 30, 2028, provided however this date will be extended to December 31st 2028 if Port has entered into a parcel lease with a vertical developer affiliate prior to June 30, 2025.
 Maintenance costs incurred after that date will be eligible for reimbursement but will not accrue a return.

-Of the available options, Port staff believes the third option, which will be memorialized in the DDA Amendment, is in the best interest of the Port because (1) the Port would not have to appropriate and expend Harbor Funds; (2) the timeframe within which Brookfield would be entitled to an 18% return on the maintenance costs would be limited; and (3) acceptance of the City Acceptance Items would not be delayed.
-The Port's acceptance of the Port Acceptance Items would be conditioned upon approval of the DDA by the Port Commission and BOS.
+Of the available options, Port staff believes the third option, which will be memorialized in the DDA Amendment, is in the best interest of the Port because (1) public financing sources, once available, would be used to reimburse the maintenance costs so the Port would not have to appropriate and expend Harbor Funds; (2) the timeframe within which Brookfield would be entitled to an 18% return on the maintenance costs would be limited; and (3) maintenance of the Port Acceptance will help advance the Project; and (4) acceptance of the City Acceptance Items would not be delayed (the benefit of which is the infrastructure will be available to serve the Project, existing Port tenants and the general public).
+The Port's acceptance of the Port Acceptance Items would be conditioned upon approval of the DDA Amendment by the Port Commission and BOS and entry into the DDA Amendment.